-This filling recipe for low-carb loaded cauliflower soup from Kalyn’s Kitchen is keto, low-glycemic, gluten-free, and takes less than 30 minutes.
+This filling recipe for low-carb loaded cauliflower soup is keto, low-glycemic, gluten-free, and takes less than 30 minutes to make.

-You’ll find all the Tex-Mex or Mexican flavors of taco night in this low-carb taco soup recipe.
+You’ll find all the delicious Mexican flavors of taco night in this low-carb taco soup recipe.

 Once your Instant Pot reaches the right pressure, your soup will be done in 15 minutes.
-And you’ll have 28g of fat, 27g of protein, and 7g of net carbs per serving.
+You’ll have 28 grams of fat, 27 grams of protein, and 7 grams of net carbs per serving.

 #7.
 Cheesy Keto Buffalo Chicken Dip

-A ¼ cup serving will clock in at 17g of fat, 16g of protein, and just 2g of net carbs.
+A ¼ cup serving clocks in at 17 grams of fat, 16 grams of protein, and 2 grams of net carbs.

 From fall-off-the-bone meat to warm chili and lasagna, these keto dinner recipes are healthy and satisfying.

-Pair them with keto low-carb sides like cauliflower mash, Brussels sprouts, or broccoli for a real winner.
+Pair them with low-carb sides like cauliflower mash, Brussels sprouts, or broccoli for a real winner.

 This keto pot roast recipe is the epitome of a hot, stick-to-your-ribs kind of meal.

 Unlike classic pot roast recipes, this savory take ditches the potatoes for celery, turnips, and rutabagas.
-The result is just 6g of net carbs per serving.
+The result is just 6 grams of net carbs per serving.

 #2.
 Instant Pot Holiday Pork Roast

-Low-carb dieters love this keto pork roast recipe because each serving provides 34g of protein for 9g of fat and just 2g of carbs.
+Low-carb dieters love this keto pork roast recipe because each serving provides 34 grams of protein for 9 grams of fat and only 2 grams of carbs.

 Because potatoes aren’t low-carb, you’ll cook celery, carrots, and radishes to recreate the same comforting flavors without sabotaging ketosis.

-Cook until the roast is fork tender and you’ll have an easy weeknight meal that only tastes like a special holiday feast.
+Cook until the roast is fork-tender, and you’ll have an easy weeknight meal that tastes like a special holiday feast.